What makes a great business bio for your website, blog or elsewhere? How can you make it readable and engaging?

 Over the years, I’ve written many hundreds of business profiles for a pretty eclectic bunch of people – including CEOs, business leaders, entrepreneurs, rock stars, supermodels and world-renowned sportsmen.
 And, along the way, I’ve honed my tactics and approach for producing these potted histories.

 In this blog, I’ll be sharing a few top tips to help you write personal profiles that people want to read – regardless of whether you’re writing for yourself, a colleague or your CEO.

 Keep it concise

-The single biggest mistake people often make is to write too much.
-Often, they try to cram in as much career information as possible – creating a thesis detailing ever role and project they’ve ever worked on.
+The single biggest mistake I see is that people write too much.
+Often, they try to cram in as much career information as possible – creating a thesis detailing every role and project they’ve ever worked on.